Perkedel/CVR_Stuffings/README.md

 ## All ChilloutVR projects

 This repository contains everything made by us for a VR based social media, ChilloutVR / CVR.
 It has everything ever created by us & with affilation to us.
+It also contains 3rd party stuffs to as well!

 Everything here shall be uploaded & available for all gamers to contribute right to amend, modify, and add more stuffs.
 As well as to fork & build their own project upon.
 No part as all as possible be closed to an exclusive access.
 All gamers deserves.